 Emma Baker grew up in West Liberty, Iowa and graduated from Creighton University in 2019 with a B.S. in Biology and Spanish with a minor in Sustainability.
 While she was at Creighton, she had the opportunity to work in a research lab where she spent two summers hand pollinating flowers of Stuckenia pectinata to try and understand more about the reproductive processes that occur in aquatic plants.
-Pollination is just as important in agricultural research even if it does serve a much different research purpose.
-She was drawn to TLI because of its interdisciplinary focus on looking towards nature to find solutions to the tough environmental problems that our current agricultural system leaves us with.
+Pollination is just as important in agricultural research, even if it does serve a much different research purpose.
+She was drawn to TLI because of its interdisciplinary focus on looking toward nature to find solutions to the tough environmental problems that our current agricultural system leaves us with.

 What’s one aspect of your life history that most people don’t know or wouldn’t expect?

 From the time that I was 3 until I graduated high school I spent a couple hours every week in a dance studio taking classes.
 I still love dancing to this day even if the only time I do it is while cooking dinner in the kitchen.